 We trust people and brands that speak like us

-Vitality health and life insurance appeared like a breath of fresh air, changing the conversation from cautious, legal and dusty to proactive health, customer-control and well, vitality!
+Vitality health and life insurance appeared on the market like a breath of fresh air, changing the conversation from cautious, legal and dusty to proactive, customer-controlled and vibrant.
 Benefits became tangible and the services lifestyle-relevant.
-Similarly Aviva car insurance got families talking about the benefits of “black box” devices that monitor how you drive and reward good drivers – rather than having to differentiate with renewal prices and deals, they made data useful and fun.
+Similarly, Aviva car insurance got families talking about the benefits of “black box” devices that monitor how you drive and reward best practice – rather than having to differentiate with renewal prices and deals, they made data useful and fun.

 Looking further afield, Netflix and Spotify are masterful users of data.
 They engage their customers with data-led adverts, serve up personalised suggestions based on big data algorithms and differentiate from mere commodity and catalogue with their addictively delightful and effortless user experience.

 And in terms of making an intangible product feel more real, Shopify is a great example - the e-commerce platform recently launched their first flagship in LA as a hub for entrepreneurs to gather, work, receive business advice and even complete all-important life admin tasks such as printing.